 Sports injury screening and prevention training, in addition to sports performance training, are services that are now being offered to promote athletic success.

-Dry needling is a skilled intervention that uses a thin filiform needle to penetrate the skin and stimulate underlying myofascial trigger points, muscular, and connective tissues for the management of neuromusculoskeletal pain and movement impairments.
+Dry needling is a skilled intervention that uses a thin, solid needle to penetrate the skin and stimulate underlying muscular and connective tissues for the management of pain and movement impairments.

 The Graston Technique is a form of manual therapy known as instrument assisted soft tissue mobilization.
 Stainless steel instruments are utilized to help facilitate healing of injured muscles, tendons, and ligaments.